OpenDSA/OpenDSA/README.txt

 JSAV: The JavaScript Algorithm Visualization library (JSAV).
 This is a submodule for the OpenDSA repository, linked to: https://github.com/vkaravir/JSAV.
-Thus, when you check out OpenDSA, you must get the JSAV submodule by doing the following: git submodule init git submodule update
+Thus, when you check out OpenDSA, you must get the JSAV submodule by either running the command "make pull" or by doing the following: git submodule init git submodule update